Strengthening school buildings for earthquake resilience

 - Funding for strengthening work

-If you are thinking about undertaking strengthening work on buildings at your school, please contact your property advisor.
+If you're thinking about undertaking strengthening work on buildings at your school, contact your property advisor.

-Although timber-framed buildings present a lower risk and do not require assessment as part of the earthquake resilience (EQR) programme, you can still take measures to improve their performance.
+Although timber-framed buildings present a lower risk and don't require assessment as part of the earthquake resilience (EQR) programme, you can still take measures to improve their performance.
 The best time to do this is when undertaking other upgrades or modernisation work at your school.
-Find out more about timber-framed school buildings’ earthquake resilience.

-If buildings are assessed as earthquake prone, and require urgent strengthening work, we will make a decision about whether to strengthen the building to:
+If buildings are assessed as earthquake prone, and require urgent strengthening work, we'll make a decision about whether to strengthen the building to:

-- above 34% of the New Building Standard (NBS) immediately so the building is not earthquake prone, and further strengthen to above 67% of the NBS at a later stage, or
+- above 34% of the New Building Standard (NBS) immediately so the building isn't earthquake prone, and further strengthen to above 67% of the NBS at a later stage, or

-If a seismic assessment shows that you have a building that is not earthquake prone but is below 67% of the NBS, you should plan strengthening work on it when doing other upgrades or modernisation work.
+If a seismic assessment shows that you have a building that isn't earthquake prone but is below 67% of the NBS, you should plan strengthening work on it when doing other upgrades or modernisation work.

-When planning major projects with a designer/engineer, refer them to the design levels of earthquake resilience of school buildings page.
+When planning major projects with a designer/engineer, refer them to our design levels of earthquake resilience of school buildings page.

 If strengthening and repair costs for a building are high, we may decide to replace the building instead.
 Before making this decision, we consider: